dpbmm/Python3_Environment/README.md

 This repository contains a Vagrantfile and other content sufficient to set up Ubuntu "Trusty:" (64bit), v.
 13.4.0 and a `pyvenv` virtual environment for Python v.
 3.4.

+Below I will talk about "host" and a "guest" operating systems.
+The "guest" is the Ubuntu system that you access using Vagrant.
+The "host" is the system on your computer where Vagrant is being run.

 The working Vagrantfile (the configuration file for a Vagrant environment) is in the top-level directory of the repository.
 To use:

  1. Clone this entire repository.